SteidleR/SWS-Mensa-Python/Readme.md

 # SWS Canteen Parser

-Python library to fetch menu from sws2.maxmanager.xyz.
+Python code to fetch menu from sws2.maxmanager.xyz.

 ## Documentation

+Put 'mensa.py' in same folder as your python script.

 ### Initialize browser
 Initialize a new selenium webdriver (chrome) object.
 ```python